 One thing to note is that the Octa is a big, (and deep), custom monitor on the same level as the JH Audio Layla.
 That means it will stick out of your ear fairly substantially though, to be honest, I have never found that to be a buying factor for me personally.

 I requested a tight fit to focus on passive isolation on a stage artist level and I got exactly that.
-There is some light pressure on the ear canal that nicely blocks out potential gaps and breaks in the seal in closed or open-jaw and it does feel very secure in my ear as a result.
+There is some light pressure on the ear canal that nicely blocks out potential gaps and breaks in the seal in a closed or open jaw and it does feel very secure in my ear as a result.

 Initial Sound Impressions

 (Tested with a Lotoo PAW Gold Touch and Cayin N6ii/A01 motherboard source & Flac 16BIT/44.1k tracks)

 My initial impression of the Octa is a neutral to natural overtone with a rich and euphonic vocal emphasis and a nice weight to instrumental timbre.
 This is a BA low-end so not quite dynamic driver depths or power you will find on tripe driver hybrids but it does extend quite well and it has that nice BA turn of pace.

 The treble is excellent with the type of effortless and slightly sweet tuning I adore.
 The electrostatic drivers are nothing like BA timbre.
 They have a slightly ethereal quality but are tremendously pure with zero harshnesses or grain.

 I would shy away from saying that Octa has endless energy and sparkle.
 What I have picked up right away though is that Wavaya has resisted pushing the electrostatic treble presence too far into the mix.
 It is not a hard sound, in fact, it is fairly wet and smooth but nevertheless open sounding with outstanding articulation.